aarsonline/aarsonline.github.io/class1/tyr/README.md

-TyrRS is expressed by all living organisms and is one of several aminoacyl-tRNA synthetases expressed by the mimiviruses (Abergel et al. 2007).
+TyrRS is expressed by all living organisms and is one of several aminoacyl-tRNA synthetases that have been collected by giant viruses (Abergel et al. 2007).